cleary/ansible-tidalcycles/README.md

 # todo:
 * change packages to install a list of packages
-* add support for sample paths in superdirt startup and vscode/tidalcycles plugin
+* add support for sample paths in vscode/tidalcycles plugin
 * add basic tidal intro file

 # notes to self: